 A list of brand mentions tells you what the internet said.
 AI brand reputation monitoring tells you what the machine now believes — and repeats to everyone who asks.

-That gap takes predictable shapes: an outdated fact repeated as current, a company summarized through a single old article, a generic description that erases what makes the brand distinct, or a quiet recommendation of a competitor in a category the brand leads.
 None of these show up in social media monitoring or on social media platforms, because they exist only inside the generated answer — not in any customer feedback thread, review, or post that traditional tools scan.

 Because the category is crowded and visibility-led, the useful evaluation question is not "who ranks me highest in AI" but "who detects risk reliably."
 Finding the best tool depends on whether it delivers real AI insights or just a dashboard of mentions.
 Capabilities worth weighting: